jtaccinelli/bfreeman/src/content/samples/lpe.md

 ---
 title: Locality Energy (LPE)
-purpose: Written for an electricity company to help simplfy the complicated legal jargon.
+purpose: Handy FAQs written for an electricity company to help simplfy the technical jargon that they're required to use in their communications.

 where: Brisbane
 type: Website Copy